Missile kills at least 52 at crowded Ukrainian train station

 Russia has falsely claimed that the scenes in Bucha were staged.

-In his nightly video address Thursday, Zelenskyy warned that more horrors could yet be revealed.
-Already, he said, atrocities worse than the ones in Bucha had surfaced in Borodyanka, another settlement outside the capital.
-Twenty-six bodies were found there Thursday.

-“And what will happen when the world learns the whole truth about what the Russian troops did in Mariupol?”
-Zelenskyy said, referring to the besieged southern port that has seen some of the greatest suffering during Russia’s invasion.
+Zelenskyy’s comments echo reporting from Der Spiegel saying Germany’s foreign intelligence agency had intercepted Russian military radio traffic in which soldiers may have discussed civilian killings in Bucha.
+The weekly also reported that the recordings indicated the Russian mercenary Wagner Group was involved in atrocities there.

+German government officials would not confirm or deny the report, but two former German ministers filed a war crimes complaint Thursday.
+Russia has denied that its military was involved in war crimes.

-The killings around Kyiv were revealed when Russian forces pulled back after failing to take the capital in the face of stiff Ukrainian resistance.
-Russian troops have now set their sights on the Donbas, the mostly Russian-speaking, industrial region in eastern Ukraine where Moscow-backed rebels have been fighting Ukrainian forces for eight years and control some areas.
+Russian forces, who pulled back after failing to take the capital in the face of stiff resistance, have now set their sights on the Donbas, the mostly Russian-speaking, industrial region where Moscow-backed rebels have been fighting Ukrainian forces for eight years and control some areas.

 A senior U.S. defense official said Friday that the Pentagon believes some of the retreating units were so badly damaged they are “for all intents and purposes eradicated.”
 The official spoke on condition of anonymity to discuss internal military assessments.

-The official did not say how many units sustained such extensive damage.
-Overall, the official said the U.S. believes Russia has lost between 15% and 20% of its combat power since the war began.
+The official did not say how many units sustained such extensive damage, but said the U.S. believes Russia has lost between 15% and 20% of its combat power overall since the war began.
 While some combat units are withdrawing to be resupplied in Russia, Moscow has added thousands of troops around Ukraine’s second-largest city, Kharkiv, he said.

-The train station hit in Friday’s missile strike is in Ukrainian government-controlled territory, but Russia insisted it wasn’t behind the attack.
-Its Defense Ministry accused Ukraine of carrying it out, in a statement carried by state news agency RIA Novosti.
+The train station hit is in Ukrainian government-controlled territory in the Donbas, but Russia’s Defense Ministry accused Ukraine of carrying out the attack.
 So did the region’s Moscow-backed separatists, who work closely with Russian regular troops.

-Experts, refuting Kremlin spokesperson Dmitry Peskov’s assertion that Russian forces “do not use” that type of missile, say Russia has used it during the war.
+Western experts refuted Kremlin spokesperson Dmitry Peskov’s assertion that Russian forces “do not use” that type of missile, saying Russia has used it during the war.
 One analyst added that only Russia would have reason to target railway infrastructure in the Donbas.

 “The Ukrainian military is desperately trying to reinforce units in the area … and the railway stations in that area in Ukrainian-held territory are critical for movement of equipment and people,” said Justin Bronk, a research fellow at the Royal United Services Institute in London.

-Bronk pointed to other occasions when Russian authorities have tried to deflect blame by claiming their forces no longer use an older weapon “to kind of muddy the waters and try and create doubt.”
-He also suggested that Russia specifically chose the missile type because the Ukrainian army also has it.

-A Western official, speaking on condition of anonymity to discuss intelligence, also said Russia’s forces have used the missile — and that given the strike’s location and impact, it was “likely” one of theirs, though they could not formally attribute it to Moscow.
+A Western official, speaking on condition of anonymity to discuss intelligence, also said Russia’s forces have used the missile — and that given the strike’s location and impact, it was “likely” Russia’s.

-The strikes comes as Russia is concentrating equipment and troops and increasing shelling and bombing ahead of an expected onslaught, said Serhiy Haidai, governor of the Luhansk region in the Donbas.

-“We sense the end of preparations for that massive breakthrough, for that great battle which will happen here around us,” he said in a televised address.

 NATO nations agreed Thursday to increase their supply of weapons, and Slovakian Prime Minister Eduard Heger announced on a trip to Ukraine on Friday that his country has donated its Soviet-era S-300 air defense system to Ukraine.
 Zelenskyy had appealed for S-300s to help the country “close the skies” to Russian warplanes and missiles.